Snacking smarter: better for you snacks for health-conscious consumers

 Despite these obstacles, healthy snacking through BFY packaged products seems to be on the verge of expansion, with nearly one-third of consumers appearing to be moving in the right direction in terms of healthier snacking.1 For smart snackers interested in BFY options, claims that signify the products’ added health benefits are essential.
 Research shows that brands that included multiple healthy claims into their brand messaging are able to communicate the health benefits of products to a wider consumer base.
 1 Development and promotion of products that are low/no sugar, good sources of protein, low calorie and have no artificial ingredients have been shown to be most important to consumers purchasing BFY snacks.

 In addition to avoiding controversial ingredients and promoting healthy claims, including easily recognizable ingredients – like fruits, wholegrains and seeds or nuts – is a smart way to appeal to consumers who are interested in healthy options, but have not yet embraced BFY snacks.
-Interested in seeing which ingredients would work best in the formulation of healthy snacks?
-Fortitech Premixes’ Solution Starter can help manufacturers develop the next top-selling BFY snack food product.
+Interested in seeing which ingredients would work best in a formulation of healthy snacks?
+DSM Customized Premixes can help manufacturers develop the next top-selling BFY snack food product and our expert services can help you get to market faster.

 Sign up for our newsletter